EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

    .. group-tab:: Linux

-     **QGIS Installation on Linux (Ubuntu)**
+     **Install QGIS on Linux**

-     The following instructions were written for and tested on Ubuntu (22.04 & 23.10).
+     The following instructions were written for and tested on Ubuntu (22.04 & 24.04).
 They should also work for other Debian-based distributions.

      Install QGIS as described here https://www.qgis.org/en/site/forusers/alldownloads.html#debian-ubuntu

    .. group-tab:: MacOS

-     **QGIS Installation on MacOS**
+      **Install QGIS on MacOS**

-     **Install QGIS.app**
+      *Note*

-       As of April 2024, the official QGIS.app from https://qgis.org/en/site/forusers/download.html
+      As of March 2025, the official QGIS.app from https://qgis.org/en/site/forusers/download.html
-       still uses an outdated GDAL 3.2.2 (see https://github.com/EnMAP-Box/enmap-box/issues/858).
+      still uses Python 3.9 and GDAL 3.2.2 (see https://github.com/EnMAP-Box/enmap-box/issues/858).
+      Various EnMAP-Box components and Python packages used by them now require newer versions of GDAL and Python.

-       Therefore, please use the installer provided by `OpenGIS.ch <https://www.opengis.ch/>`_ instead:
+      Therefore, please install QGIS either using **conda**, or using the installer provided `OpenGIS.ch <https://www.opengis.ch/>`_:

       #.
 Download the latest package installer from https://github.com/opengisch/qgis-conda-builder/releases.
       #.
 Open the installer in Finder using the context menu.

           .. figure:: /img/macos/opengisch/install_exp_finder.png
              :width: 60%